-The Bank of England have now raised interest rates for the first time in more than three years in an effort to combat inflation.
+The Bank of England have now raised interest rates for the ninth time this year in an effort to combat inflation.

-Interest rates have now climbed from 0.1% to 0.25%, the most rapid these rates have climbed in a decade.
+Interest rates have now climbed from 4.5% to 5%, the most rapidly these rates have climbed in a decade.

 So why are interest rates rising?

 Inflation has been a large factor.
-Inflation is currently the highest it’s been in 10 years, sitting at 5.1% and could even rise to 6% in Q1 or Q2 2022, 3x the Bank of England’s target and the highest rate in 30 years!
+As of June 2023 Inflation is currently the highest it’s been in 3 decades, sitting at more than 10%.
+This is 5x the Bank of England’s target!

 Talk of a rise in interest rates have been going on for a while now, but there were expectations that any interest rates rise would be put on hold with the spread of the Omicron variant of Covid-19, however, other variants of the virus have had less of an impact on economic growth than expected.